-My personal interests, outside of economics, include reading and writing (you consume, you produce), cooking (French, Mediterranean, Indian, Southeast Asian), sport (in a previous life, I played rugby, but I have since transitioned into mundane solo sports like running, hiking, and sailing), and making music (subject to liberal interpretation).
+My personal interests, outside of economics, include reading and writing (so consumption and production), cooking (French, Mediterranean, Indian, Southeast Asian), sport (in a previous life, I played rugby, but I have since transitioned into lonely, mundane activities like running, hiking, and sailing), and making music (subject to liberal interpretation).
 As a counterweight to my incredibly boring choice of a profession, I also pursue an active interest in wine.
 I love Blake's poetry, romantic movies, free markets, the sound of rain falling on a windowsill, Vivaldi's Four Seasons, and curling up in a plush sofa with a good book (and sometimes even a bad one).
 In my wild and impestuous youth, I was a Solitaire junkie.

 Getting in touch: The superior way to contact me is through e-mail.
 Alternative methods include snail-mail or fax (for both see my CV, above).
 I am also on Skype; my handle is jamuslim, although I am seldom online (in this guise, at least).
 For secure communications, I utilize PGP; you can obtain my public key here, together with its associated fingerprint.